ehamberg/blog/posts/2012-08-29-purely-functional-random-access-list.md

 We thus have $O(\lg n)$ time to find the right tree in the list of trees and
 $O(\lg n)$ time to find the requested node in the tree.

+Okasaki goes on tho show that the worst-case time for lookups/updates is actually $O(min\{i,\lg n\})$ -- meaning that these random-access lists are never less efficient -- and further that the expected time is $O(i)$.

 The following Haskell implementation mirrors closely the Stanard ML implementation in Okasaki's paper.